Schema as Code: HCL Syntax

 Domain

-Domains are currently available only to Atlas Pro users.
+Domains are available only to Atlas Pro users.
 To use this feature, run:

 atlas login